ProvableHQ/welcome/documentation/developer/programming_model/01_token.md

 ```

 :::note
-Note that the output registers of `token_debit` is loaded into the input register for `token_credit`.
+Note that the output registers of `token_debit` are loaded into the input register for `token_credit`.
 :::

 Record and leaf state are passed into Leo through the `token.state` file.